Dreaming of your exes and crushes

 But I’ve also had dreams so horrible that I wished the ability to dream at all could be turned off.

-I started taking melatonin gummies at night, edibles, Xanax, certain types of teas, really anything I could to turn off the dreams.
+At one point, after a couple weeks of nonstop bad dreams, I started taking melatonin gummies at night, edibles, Xanax, certain types of teas, really anything I could to turn off the dreams.
 It got to the point where I would wake up in tears, exhausted after 8 hours of sleep, and just so tired of never having a break from the thoughts in my head.

 I would go out to happy hour with friends and subtly ask them about their dreaming habits.
 Some of them would admit that they never remember their dreams, or even dream at all, and I would stifle the urge to throw my drink in their face.